cr4zyGoat/fingerprinter/README.md

 **Use this tool always with the proper authorization of the client.
 I'm not responsible for the misuse of this tool.
 I tested the different services and scenarios against virtual machines from the platform *HackTheBox*, which were already retired and rooted.
 Also, the images and information used in this README file correspond to these machines.**

 # Requirements
-This tool just need to things to run:
+This tool just need two things to run:

 - Bash terminal
 - Nmap scanning tool